 What is your answer to the research question?
 State it directly.

-"This essay investigates ZARA's business strategy.
+"This essay investigates a company's business strategy.
 I looked at many different aspects of the company including its supply chain, marketing, and product range.
-I found that ZARA is very successful and has many advantages over its competitors."
+I found that the company is very successful and has many advantages over its competitors."

 Word Count Note